Becoming Like Children: Trusting and Loving God

 What is faith?

 Let’s look more closely at the word faith.
 Faith also means trust.
-In the Bible, faith is not just a knowledge of facts, but a confidence that God is real and a reliance on that fact.
+In the Bible, faith is not just a knowledge of facts, but a confidence that God is real and a personal reliance on him.
 In his teaching on prayer, Jesus told his disciples:

 “But when you pray, go into your room, close the door and pray to your Father, who is unseen.
 Then your Father, who sees what is done in secret, will reward you.”
 (Matthew 6:6)